Inverse Probability Weighting-based Mediation Analysis for Microbiome Data: Methodology

 As described in Section \ref{sec:study}, there is an exposure-induced mediator-outcome confounder in the AML microbiome study (see Figure \ref{fig:causalmodel0}), resulting in violation of Assumption \ref{assump:6}.
 When Assumption \ref{assump:6} is potentially violated, \cite{vanderweele2014effect} proposed to study the following interventional direct effect (IDE) and interventional indirect effect (IIE):

-where $G(z\mid X)$ denotes a random draw from the distribution of the mediator $M$ with exposure status fixed to $z$ conditional on covariates $X$.
+where $\bm G(z\mid \bm X)$ denotes a random draw from the distribution of the mediator $\bm M$ with the exposure status fixed to $z$ conditional on the covariate $\bm X$.
 The IDE and IIE both can be identified without making Assumption \ref{assump:6}.

-\edef\oldassumption{\the\numexpr\value{assumption}+1} {\oldassumption\alph{assumption}} \begin{proposition}\citep{vanderweele2014effect} Suppose that Assumptions \ref{assump:1} -- \ref{assump:4}, and the following assumption hold: \begin{assumption}[No unmeasured $M-Y$ confounding] For all $z, m, Y(z,m)\ind M\mid \{Z,L,X\}$. \end{assumption} Then the interventional effects IDE and IIE are identifiable.
-If $X$, $L$, and $M$ are all discrete, then
+\edef\oldassumption{\the\numexpr\value{assumption}+1} {\oldassumption\alph{assumption}} \begin{proposition}\citep{vanderweele2014effect} Suppose that Assumptions \ref{assump:1} -- \ref{assump:4}, and the following assumption hold: \begin{assumption}[No unmeasured $\bm M-Y$ confounding] For all $z, \bm m, Y\{z,\clr( \bm m)\}\ind \clr(\bm M)\mid \{Z,L,\bm X\}$. \end{assumption} Then the interventional effects IDE and IIE are identifiable.
+If $\bm X$, $L$, and $\clr(\bm M)$ are all discrete, then

-where we use the shorthand that $E(Y\mid z_1, l, m, x)=E(Y\mid Z=1,L=l,M=m,X=x), E(Y\mid z_0, l, m, x)=E(Y\mid Z=0,L=l,M=m,X=x), P(l\mid z_1,x)=\pr(L=l\mid Z=1,X=x), P(l\mid z_0,x)=\pr(L=l\mid Z=0,X=x)$, and other meanings of notations are the same as those in Proposition \ref{prop1}. \end{proposition}
+where we use the shorthand that $E\{Y\mid z_1, l, \clr(\bm m), \bm x\}=E\{Y\mid Z=1,L=l,\clr( \bm M)=\clr(\bm m),\bm X=\bm x\}, E\{Y\mid z_0, l, \clr(\bm m), \bm x\}=E\{Y\mid Z=0,L=l,\clr(\bm M)=\clr(\bm m),\bm X=\bm x\}, P(l\mid z_1,\bm x)=\pr(L=l\mid Z=1,\bm X=\bm x), P(l\mid z_0,\bm x)=\pr(L=l\mid Z=0,\bm X=\bm x)$, and other meanings of notations are the same as those in Proposition \ref{prop1}. \end{proposition}

-Note that \eqref{eqn:identify1} can be extended to accommodate continuous $X$, $L$, and $M$ by replacing the summation with integration.
+Note that \eqref{eqn:identify1} can be extended to accommodate continuous $\bm X$, $L$, and $\clr(\bm M)$ by replacing the summation with integration.
 Assumptions \ref{assump:3}, \ref{assump:4}, and \ref{assump:7} hold under the causal diagram in Figure \ref{fig:causalmodel0}.
 They would also hold if the causal association between $L$ and $Y$ was confounded by some unmeasured factors.

 \begin{remark} Assumption \ref{assump:6} is a ``cross-world'' independence assumption \citep{robins2010alternative}, in the sense that it cannot be established by any randomized experiment on the variables in Figure \ref{fig:causalmodel1}.
-In contrast, all the assumptions in Proposition \ref{prop:vanderweele} are ``single-world'' and can be guaranteed under randomization of $Z$ and $M$. \end{remark}
+In contrast, all the assumptions in Proposition \ref{prop:vanderweele} are ``single-world'' and can be guaranteed under randomization of $Z$ and $\clr(\bm M)$. \end{remark}

 \begin{remark} If $L$ is empty, then the identification formulas for the IDE and IIE reduce to the identification formulas for the NDE and NIE. \end{remark}